search

 Before defending causes or movements, even before promoting what is crying out to be promoted, the magazine is asking what is right, beautiful, appropriate and desirable.

-In recent years made up of Alessandro Rocca, Maria Teresa Conidi (until 2003), Giovanna Borasi, Lorenzo Gaetani, (until 2005) and Youngjoo Kim (until 2007), Manolo Verga (until 2008), Valentina Di Francesco (until 2013), the editorial staff now consists of Francesco Repishti, Michele Nastasi, Nina Bassoli with Gaia Piccarolo and Maite García Sanchis.
+In recent years made up of Alessandro Rocca, Maria Teresa Conidi (until 2003), Giovanna Borasi, Lorenzo Gaetani, (until 2005) and Youngjoo Kim (until 2007), Manolo Verga (until 2008), Valentina Di Francesco (until 2013), the editorial staff now consists of Francesco Repishti, Nina Bassoli with Gaia Piccarolo and Maite García Sanchis.

 From issue no. 131 to issue no. 135 the magazine was published as a cooperative venture with the Skira publishing house.